 I have found the use of audio recordings to convey the teachings to be far more effective than the usual E-course format.
 There seems to be something about the vibratory resonance that calls forth the heart and the body, and not just the intellectual mind.
 Music is utilized not to sentimentalize the experience, but to deepen the vibratory intensity.

 All of the orienting information and recordings will be available on a password protected page on my website for your continued access.
 This provides a container for our work that will provide safety and respect.

 This program will include an inquiry into the Gospel of Mary Magdalene and will utilize relevant parts of the Gospel of Thomas and the other canonical Gospels.
 Additionally, specific practices will be introduced along the way.

 Fee.
 This program is by donation.
 If you would like, I encourage you to donate at the end of the program.
 Rather than regarding this as a “fee” or “price” for the program “up front,” I would much prefer your donation be part of your response to its entirety and come at its conclusion.
 This program is my gift to you; your donation could represent your gift back to me.
 There is a PayPal button (“Support through donation”) on my website.
 If you would prefer to send a check, my address is: 234 Cushing Road, Newmarket, NH 03857.

 Sign Up.
 Go to my website (https://www.williamredfield.com) and fill out the brief form on the homepage.
+I will send you the link and password.
 If you have any questions or concerns, please E-mail me directly (email@example.com).